newinnovations/PDFium-rs/README.md

 [build-badge]: https://img.shields.io/github/actions/workflow/status/newinnovations/PDFium-rs/cargo_test.yml
 [build-url]: https://github.com/newinnovations/PDFium-rs/actions/workflows/cargo_test.yml

-A streamlined Rust wrapper for the PDFium C library, designed for simplicity and thread safety in interactive applications.
-PDFium is the PDF library from Google developed for and used in Chromium and Chrome.
+A modern streamlined Rust wrapper for the PDFium C library, designed for simplicity and thread safety in interactive applications.
+PDFium is the PDF library from Google developed for (and used in) the Chromium and Chrome web browsers.

-PDFium-rs is used as one of the pdf engines in [MView6](https://github.com/newinnovations/mview6), a PDF and photo viewer written in Rust and GTK4.
+PDFium-rs is used as one of the two PDF engines enabled in [MView6](https://github.com/newinnovations/mview6), a PDF and photo viewer written in Rust and GTK4.
+It makes it easy and fun to see the rendering (quality) differences between mupdf and PDFium.

 ## Features